FB

 Second, Image D shows a large dent in the tailgate.
 Was it there before?
 Even in the Chains image we can’t see much, so I don’t know if there are witness marks.
 Did the trailer tongue hit this?

 Third, Unfortunately we can’t see the ends of the trailer chain.
-Since one came loose, I’d guess they are open hooks — unless possibly the second chain broke?
-But, we don’t see the chain distress as evidence it pulled hard enough to break.
+Since one came loose, I will guess they are open hooks – unless possibly the second chain broke?
+But, we do not see the chain distress as evidence it pulled hard enough to break.

 Fourth, There appears to be a small cable woven into the loose chain.
 Is that for the breakaway?